Tuesday, 21 June 2016

 We tried the far side, passing a cottage where two small dogs angrily snapped at our legs, followed by their owner, equally angry, who ordered us back across the bridge.

 After an hour of wading through long, unkempt grass, we arrived at the lock of les Bessays, where the grass was meticulously mown and there were tubs of flowers set out prettily on the gravel.
-It was only a momentary reprieve, unfortunately.
+It was only a momentary reprieve, however.